Do we need to pay employees if they are absent from work?

 Employees do not have to provide a doctor’s fit note for employers to make a claim.

-The online service through which to reclaim SSP is not yet available.
+The online service through which to reclaim SSP is now available on the government website.

 Can I make staff redundant?